Dr. Johnnie W. Jones, Jr.

 June Etta Ruiz

-On May 19, 2014, at age 80, June Etta Ruiz came out of retirement to care for a client who now needed in-home services around the clock.
+At age 80, June Etta Ruiz came out of retirement to provide full-time in-home care for a client in need, demonstrating unwavering dedication and empathy.

 Joseph “Big Chief Monk” Boudreaux